S is for seeds- another letter to add to M’s tactile alphabet

 An S Inspired Lunch

-Keeping with the theme of the letter S, I made M some star shaped sandwiches and spinach (and banana/mango) smoothie:
+Keeping with the theme of the letter S, I made M some star shaped sandwiches and a spinach (and banana/mango) smoothie:

 Seed Snacks (Bird Feeders)